 Paralegal Schools in Oregon

 This overview of paralegal schools in Oregon is designed to help you find the information you need to make an informed decision on where to go to school.
 The universities and colleges in Oregon offer a range of paralegal programs that include general paralegal studies as well as studies in specialty areas like real estate law and corporate law.
-Online paralegal schools such as Rasmussen College can also be a suitable alternative for some students.
+Some schools offer paralegal studies programs online, which can also be a suitable alternative for some students.

 - There are 10 colleges and universities that offer a paralegal/legal assistant degree program in Oregon.